ridiculous/drg/README.md

 rake drg:pin:minor
 ```

-This will change a gem listed like
+Which will update your Gemfile from

 ```ruby
 gem 'rails', '4.2.3'